alum05-lhy0001/alum05-lhy0001.github.io/_posts/2025-03-02-applied-data-science-project.md

 ## AI Ethics
 Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.<br>
 **1. Privacy**:
-Collecting transaction histories in bank, risks in violating privacy laws like PDPA/GDPR if not anonymized or consented (signed with consent forms).
+Collecting transaction histories in bank, risks in violating privacy laws like PDPA/GDPR if not anonymized or consented (signed with consent forms).<br>
 **2. Fairness**:
 Bias may arise if models overrepresent affluent demographics.
-Historical data might undervalue younger customers.
+Historical data might undervalue younger customers.<br> **3.
+Accuracy**:
-**3. Accuracy**:
-Datasets are not comprehensive (e.g. only bank saving balance info, no time deposit or other investment records), Incomplete data (e.g., missing transactions) or mislabeling customers as “low-value” due to temporary setbacks (e.g., medical bills) reduces reliability.
+Datasets are not comprehensive (e.g. only bank saving balance info, no time deposit or other investment records), Incomplete data (e.g., missing transactions) or mislabeling customers as “low-value” due to temporary setbacks (e.g., medical bills) reduces reliability.<br>
 **4. Accountability**:
 Unclear ownership of errors, who are to be accountable and lack of monitoring for performance and conduct.
-Establish governance frameworks (e.g., an ethics committee)is neccesary.
+Establish governance frameworks (e.g., an ethics committee)is neccesary.<br>
 **5. Transparency:**
 Black-box models (e.g., neural networks) hinder explainability, use interpretable models to facilitate the communication of policies plainly and enable feedback channels.